Average Weather in Dos de Mayo Argentina

 To characterize how pleasant the weather is in Dos de Mayo throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Dos de Mayo for general outdoor tourist activities are from mid February to early May and from early October to early January, with a peak score in the last week of March.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Dos de Mayo for general outdoor tourist activities are from mid February to late April and from early October to early January, with a peak score in the last week of March.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best time of year to visit Dos de Mayo for hot-weather activities is from late November to late March, with a peak score in the second week of January.